BoyBaykiller/IDKEngine/Readme.md

 StablePartition(primOnAxis[(bestSplit.Axis + 1) % 3].Slice(start, end), moveLeft);
 StablePartition(primOnAxis[(bestSplit.Axis + 2) % 3].Slice(start, end), moveLeft);
 ```
-`moveLeft` is a bool-array that is used like a dictionary to store `true` for all primitive references that are on the left side.
+`moveLeft` is a bool-array to flag all primitive references as `true` that are on the left side.
 Just like the other arrays, it is allocated before recursion begins with a length of the primitive count. `StablePartition` moves all elements for which true is retuned first, in order.

 ### 3.0 Optimizations

-TODO
+#### Early out

+#### Multithreading

 ### 4.0 Considering exotic partitions